Delay Update in determinant quantum Monte Carlo: Introduction

 \section{Introduction}

-Strongly correlated electron systems have garnered significant attention in past decades.
+Strongly correlated electron systems have garnered significant attention over the past few decades.
 These systems exhibit a rich variety of phases, such as high-temperature superconductivity~\cite{Bednorz1986BaLaCuO,Bednorz1988highTc,johnston2010puzzle,Lee2006doping,sun2023signatures}, fractional quantum Hall~\cite{tsui82,Moore1991,Stormer1999,Hansson2017}, quantum spin liquids~\cite{Anderson1973,Kitaev2006anyons,Balents2010,zhou2017quantum,broholm2020quantum,Savary2017,broholm2020quantum} and so on.
 Their study has led to a deeper understanding of the underlying profound physics governing their behavior.
-Due to non-perturbative nature of strongly correlated electron systems, it requires the development of advanced, unbiased simulation methods to accurately study their properties.
+Due to the non-perturbative nature of strongly correlated electron systems, the development of advanced and unbiased simulation methods is required to accurately study their properties.